Sam McCall: Casting

 The role of Samantha McCall was originated by former Baywatch star and Playboy's April 1997 Playmate of the Month, Kelly Monaco on October 1, 2003.
 Monaco, who had previously portrayed Livvie Locke on the ABC Daytime spinoff soap opera Port Charles, was one of several performers from the cancelled soap to join the cast of the main show.
 Monaco had also auditioned for ABC Daytime's All My Children as well as CBS Daytime's As the World Turns, both of which were based in New York at the time, and Monaco's eagerness to stay on the West coast led to her ultimately signing with General Hospital, based in Los Angeles.

 In 2005, Monaco joined the first season of ABC's Dancing with the Stars and was the first champion of what turned into a multi-season competition.

 In August 2009, a casting call was sent out to recast the role of Sam, leaving fans shocked by her possible departure.
 Despite rumors and speculation, Monaco's co-stars Steve Burton (Jason Morgan) and Nancy Lee Grahn (Alexis Davis) denied she was departing from the show.
 Monaco herself dispelled the rumors, stating there was "really no doubt" she would renew her contract; it was merely standard procedure for ABC to release the casting call since she and the network had not signed off on a new contract by a set deadline.

 In July 2020, it was announced that Monaco would take temporary leave from the role; in a social media post, Monaco's mother cited her need to take a 14-day self-isolated quarantine—following a "breathing problem" after production resumed—related to the COVID-19 pandemic in the United States.
 As a result, the role was recast with Lindsay Hartley, who appeared from August 4 to August 13, 2020.
 Monaco returned to the role on August 18.
 Hartley briefly filled in for Monaco again on February 3, 4 and 7, 2022.
+Hartley re-assumed the role for two episodes in August 2024, and again for several episodes beginning September 16.

+On August 26, 2024, Soap Opera Network announced Monaco had been fired following a network decision to "terminate her character".
+She made her final appearance on November 1 of the same year, and a further appearance during the final moments of the December 9 episode.